-The Kuria are a community found in both Kenya and Tanzania.
+The Kuria is a community found in both Kenya and Tanzania.
 The Abakuria of Tanzania and the Abakuria of Kenya are essentially one people.
-In Kenya the Kuria reside in the Nyamira and Kisii Counties, while in Tanzania the Kuria reside in the Tarime, Musoma, Bunda and Serengeti districts of the Mara region of Northern Tanzania.
+In Kenya, the Kuria reside in Migori County, while in Tanzania they reside in the Tarime, Musoma, Bunda, and Serengeti districts of the Mara region of Northern Tanzania.

-The Church is well entrenched among the Kuria and the Christian population is approximately 70% of the entire community.
-However, there are those who practice traditional religions and also pockets of Muslim faithful.
+The Church is well entrenched among the Kuria in both Countries and the Christian population is approximately 70% of the entire community.
+However, some practice traditional religions and there are some pockets of Muslim faithful.